ActivitySim is everything you know and love about activity-based modeling. But better. Much better.

 One of the best parts?
 It's always getting better.

 You might be wondering how this works.
 It's simple.
-As additional members join the ActivitySim consortium, the use and development progresses.
+As additional members join the ActivitySim consortium, the user base grows, there are more resources for enhancements, and development progresses.
 As this occurs, ActivitySim becomes even more robust.

 This technological advancement then comes full circle, helping all the consortium members with its improvements.
 Members benefit in several ways: